dottjt/plastic/chapters/06-therapy.md

 "I don't think you trust me to help you understand your own problems," she iterated for a second time.
 It's true.
 I didn't trust her.
 I didn't trust her to understand me.
 I didn't trust to understand the loneliness I felt each night as I stepped out of the shower, covered in the filth of my own grief.
 Sorry I was even alive at all.
 Although what difference did it make?
 I barely even trusted myself.
 I suppose it could have been worse.

 ### Leaving Practice
--->

-I felt weary as I left the lobby of the therapist's den.
-Supple to the elastic gestures of my tired mind.
-Blinded by a combination of fog and sun, refracting from a street sign from down the road.
-Caught in the shimmer of a Bedouin breeze, leaving me cold and unsure of how to best proceed with life.
-Consommé like a thick gravy of tartare mutton, maroon across the eyelids upon a tribal face paint of pantomime idealisation.
-As the haught clamateur heaved from my lungs, resulting
+I felt weary as I exited the lobby of the therapist's den.
+Supple to the elastic gestures of these bustling city streets.
+Blinded by a combination of fog n' footstep; caste to the shimmer of a Bedouin breeze.
+Melting across my eyelids with the theatrical zeal of a tribal face lacquer.
+Pantomime in its warbanding aggression.
+Ideal in its animation, leaving me cold and unsure.
+Just as I'd felt walking into the clinic only moments ago.
+Consommé like a thick gravy of mutton tartare, maroon upon a refulgent plate of vibrant pintar sick.
+As the haught clamateur, that beamy rose of trix valorant, heaved from my lungs.
+Sully in the candent taint of these wretched hands, pulling these strings with the caress of a demented kindness.
+Carelessly tilting me towards its vice n' candour.
+The feeling was good and the disrepair expansive.

- in a lapse of hard judgement, and onto a plate of sick.
-Designed to arouse the elderly into a covert sipple of dread.

-.
-Sully in the taint of these wretched hands, pulling my strings and caressing me with a demented kindness.
-Carelessly tilting me towards its touch of vice and candour.
-It was a loneliness reimagined for a smarter generation, delicate in its  in it's tinted  of cheerful carousel.
-Gathered in a grand court of caliph and vizier.
-Crowning hopelessness as its young new leader to guide and extrapolate, in this celebration of formal resignation.
-And yet life more often than not, felt more like a chore to be flung around, rather than a purpose to be held.
-Too exhausted to cry.
-Too manic to pretend.
-I wish I knew myself better beyond the plastic shadow which mimiced my words and
+I suppose I was always destined to become a kind of reimagined loneliness for a future generation to aspire to.
+Delicate in its cheerful carousel of tinted rosewood, soft against the abrasive melancholy of its desolate touch.
+For I am a robust man.
+A grand representative of caliph and vizier.
+Our young new leader to both guide and extrapolate upon this celebration of joust n' resignation.
+Hopelessness adieu.
+My pulse had become weak.
+Too exhausted to cry, I sat at the bus stop with a pretend on my face.
+Mincing my words under the breathlessness of a warble distress.

+"Someone please love me."

 ## Scene 2 END